Next Up (organization)

-Next Up, formerly known as The Bus Project, is a non-profit organization that amplifies the voice and leadership of diverse young people to achieve a more just and equitable Oregon.
-For over sixteen years, Next Up has amplified the voice and leadership of diverse youth activists to achieve a more just and equitable state.
+Next Up, formerly known as The Bus Project, is a non-profit organization that aims to amplify the voices and leadership of diverse young people in Oregon, helping them improve the state.
+For over two decades, Next Up has collaborated with youth activists to work towards their stated goal of achieving a more just and equitable state through civic engagement.

 History and influence

-The Bus Project was founded in 2001.
-In the 2004 election, Bus volunteers canvassed numerous voters around the state, which may have contributed to the Oregon State Senate switching from Republican to Democratic control.
-In the 2006 Oregon elections, the Oregon House of Representatives flipped to Democratic control following extensive canvassing by the Bus Project.
+Next Up was founded in 2001 as The Bus Project.
+Next Up volunteers canvassed voters around the state in both the 2004 and 2006 Oregon elections.
+After the 2004 election, the Oregon State Senate flipped from Republican to Democratic control, and similarly, after the 2006 election, the Oregon House of Representatives also flipped to Democratic control.